Small Quantum Low Density Parity Check Codes for Near-Term Experiments: Code construction

 \section{Code construction}

-We begin by reviewing the framework of Ref.~\cite{voss2024multivariate} which constructs trivariate bicycle (TB) codes.
+We begin by reviewing the framework of Ref.~\cite{voss2024multivariate} which constructs general bicycle codes.
 The key objects to construct these codes are the matrices $A$ and $B$ defined as a sum of $W_A$ and $W_B$ terms, respectively, where $W_A$ and $W_B$ are small integers, such that

 The terms for both $A_i$ and $B_i$ are defined to be a power a single matrix, i.e., $A_i = {a_i}^{p_i}$ and $B_i = {b_i}^{q_i}$ with $p_i$ and $q_i$ integers.
 Now, the key step is to define the matrices $a_i$ and $b_i$.
 First we define two integers $l$ and $m$ which will later set the size of our code.
 For each of these integers, we define the shift matrices $S_l$ and $S_m$.
 The shift matrix of size $n$ is simply a matrix where the $i$th row has a single unit entry at the $(i+1)\text{mod}\,n$-th column.
 For example, we get